• Home

 Can I add vegetables?

-They’ll be completely soft and melded into the sauce by the time the pasta goes in.
-If you want them to have more texture, add them in the last 30 minutes of the sauce cook instead.
+Yes!
+Bell peppers, mushrooms, or zucchini can be added to the sauce during the 3 hour cook.
+They’ll be completely soft and blended into the sauce by the time the pasta is added.
+If you prefer them to be a bit more crunchy, add them during the last 30 minutes of the sauce cook.
+You can also add in spinach or kale at the very end, right with the pasta.

 Can I make this without browning the meat first?